llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 Supported Features
 ==================

-We have implemented and tested support for the following features:
+This section catalogs features that Clacc currently implements to support OpenACC, and it identifies known limitations in those features.
+Clacc does not yet support OpenACC features that are not mentioned here.

-* build platforms:
+* Build platforms
-    * Ubuntu 18.04
+    * Ubuntu 18.04 is regularly tested.
-    * CentOS 7.8
+    * CentOS 7.8 is regularly tested.
+    * Windows and macOS are not yet supported.
-* command-line options:
+* Command-line options
+    * See the section "Using" in `../README.md` for an introduction to Clacc's command-line options.
+    * For brief descriptions of all OpenACC-related and OpenMP-related command-line options, run Clacc's `clang -help` and search for `openacc` or `openmp`.
-    * `-f[no-]openacc`
+    * `-f[no-]openacc` enables OpenACC support.
+Traditional
+      compilation mode is the default.
     * `-fopenacc[-ast]-print=acc|omp|acc-omp|omp-acc`
+        * Enables OpenACC support in source-to-source compilation mode.
         * See the section "Source-to-Source Translation" in `README-OpenACC-design.md` for design details.
-    * `-fopenmp-targets=<triples>` for offloading in traditional
+    * `-fopenmp-targets=<triples>`
-      compilation mode, and omitted for targeting host
+        * In traditional compilation mode, specifies offloading device instead of targeting host.
+        * Not supported for source-to-source mode
         * See the section "Using" in `../README.md` for a list of tested offloading target triples.
         * See the section "Interaction with OpenMP Support" in `README-OpenACC-design.md` for design details.
+    * Other OpenMP options
+        * `-fopenmp` produces an error when OpenACC support is enabled as Clacc does not currently support combining OpenMP and OpenACC in the same application.
+        * Other `-fopenmp-*` options are not supported when OpenACC support is enabled.
+        * As usual when `-fopenmp` is not specified, OpenMP directives are discarded but `-Wsource-uses-openmp` is available to produce warnings for them.
     * `-fopenacc-update-present-omp=KIND` where `KIND` is either
       `present` or `no-present`
         * See the discussion of the `update` directive below.